SUDHANSHU65R/Health-data-assesment/README.md

 Raw Data file can be stored in S3 bucket and later processd to snowflake usng `Copy into` Command in staging table and later we can run the generated queries to create table and insert data into it.

 ## Conclusion
 The Hospital Patient Data Processor is a robust and scalable tool designed to manage large volumes of patient data efficiently, ensuring data integrity.
-Feel free to explore and enhance the tool to suit specific needs.
+Feel free to ask enhancement to the current configuration.

 ## Contact